How students cope with the bulk of the requirements

 Organizations is everything

-Time management - "sounds stressful at first", many will think and therefore let it be the same.
+Time management - “sounds stressful at first”, many will think and therefore let it be the same.
 I thought wrong.
-Good time planning is not a rigid framework of tasks that you have to stick to slavishly.
+Good scheduling is not a rigid set of tasks to be followed slavishly.

 Rather, it adapts flexibly to your own needs and helps to gradually optimize your own habits.
 Time management therefore forms the basis for efficient work.